 Safe Use of Vacuum Lifters

-A safety talk covering vacuum seal testing, weight limits, and preventing drops when using powered vacuum lifters.
+A safety talk covering suction testing, load ratings, and two-person control when using vacuum lifters.

 Scan to open or share